Xu-DongHui/LeetCodeAlgorithm/README.md

 The string "PAYPALISHIRING" is written in a zigzag pattern on a given number of rows

 String to Integer (atoi)
 Implement atoi which converts a string to an integer.

+Regular Expression Matching
+Given an input string (s) and a pattern (p), implement regular expression matching with support for '.' and '*'.

+Container With Most Water
+Given n non-negative integers a1, a2, ..., an , where each represents a point at coordinate (i, ai). n vertical lines are drawn such that the two endpoints of line i is at (i, ai) and (i, 0).
+Find two lines, which together with x-axis forms a container, such that the container contains the most water.